-replace the default boot.wim file in your Windows PE folder with the newly created WIM file.
+Replace the default boot.wim file in your Windows PE folder with the newly created WIM file.
 For the above example, type:

-copy c:\AcronisMedia.wim c:\winpe_x86\ISO\sources\boot.wim
+copy c:\AcronisMedia.wim c:\winpe\x86\ISO\sources\boot.wim

-use the Oscdimg tool.
-For the above example, type:
+Use the Oscdimg tool.
+For the above example, type: oscdimg -n -bc:\winpe\x86\etfsboot.com c:\winpe\x86\ISO c:\winpe\x86\winpe\x86.iso

-oscdimg -n -bc:\winpe_x86\etfsboot.com c:\winpe_x86\ISO c:\winpe_x86\winpe_x86.iso

-(Do not copy and paste this example.
-Type the command manually, otherwise it will fail.)
+Do not copy and paste this example.
+Type the command manually, otherwise it will fail.

-For more information on customizing Windows PE, see the Windows Preinstallation Environment User's Guide (Winpe.chm).
+For more information on customizing Windows PE 2.x and 3.x, see the Windows Preinstallation Environment User's Guide (Winpe.chm).
+The information on customizing Windows PE 4.0 and later is available in the Microsoft TechNet Library.